lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 let o = new MyClass();
 ```

-Normally in C++ you would declare your class in a header file, and write the implementation in a cpp file.
-Alternatively you can use just a header and write the implementation as inline statements.
+Normally in C++ you would declare your class in a header `.h` or `.hpp` file, and write the implementation in a `.cpp` file.
+Alternatively you can use just a header and write the implementation as inline statements, or write the implementation in the class, but you'll need to juggle when you declare variables/functions.

 ```cpp
 // C++